Generative Modeling through Koopman Spectral Analysis: An Operator-Theoretic Perspective: Conclusion

 \section{Conclusion}

-In this work, we have introduced a training-free generative modeling framework called KSWGD that bridges Koopman operator theory with Wasserstein gradient flows.
-By the fundamental connection between the Koopman generator and the Langevin generator, our method enables data-driven spectral construction of the kernel as in LAWGD without access to the target potential.
-The theoretical analysis establishes that KSWGD achieves scale-free exponential convergence with quantifiable error bounds depending on the rank of spectral truncation and data-driven approximation quality.
-A key structural advantage over SVGD is the maintenance of a constant dissipation rate through spectral preconditioning, which prevents the vanishing gradient phenomenon that leads to sublinear convergence in discrete setting.
-The Feynman-Kac interpretation further extend KSWGD to a broader theoretical framework, with the zero-killing rate case ($U \equiv 0$) being the natural choice for unconditional sampling tasks.
-Experimental results on problems ranging from low-dimensional compact manifolds and metastable systems to high-dimensional image generation and SPDE validate the method's practical effectiveness and robustness.
-Extending the framework to conditional sampling via non-zero killing rates and larger-scale applications remains an interesting direction for future work.
+In this work, we introduced KSWGD, a training-free, particle-based generative modeling framework that connects Koopman operator theory with Wasserstein gradient flows.
+Exploiting the link between the Koopman generator and the Langevin generator, KSWGD constructs a spectral kernel in a data-driven manner without access to the target potential.
+Our analysis establishes scale-free exponential convergence, with explicit error bounds determined by the truncation rank and the quality of the Koopman approximation.
+Compared with SVGD, spectral preconditioning maintains a constant dissipation rate, mitigating the vanishing-gradient behavior that typically leads to sublinear convergence.
+We also provide a Feynman--Kac interpretation that places KSWGD in a broader operator-theoretic setting.
+Extending the framework to conditional sampling with non-zero killing rates is an interesting direction for future work.
+Experiments on compact manifolds, metastable systems, and high-dimensional SPDEs demonstrate the effectiveness of our approach.